My short official bio is here. This page is for readers and others who'd like to know more.

 Opinions and Views

-Religion: I'm not religious (the convent education put paid to that!) but I have a deep faith in the creative spirit and the creative process that animates our universe.
-Observing and aiming to emulate it holds me as the concept of god holds others.
+Religion: I'm not religious (the convent education put paid to that!) but I have a deep faith in the creative spirit and process that animates our universe.
+Observing and aiming to emulate that holds me as the concept of god holds others.

 Diet: Vegetarian since 1993, when I visited an abattoir for a story I was writing about “mad cow disease”.
 Mostly vegan since breast cancer brought Jane Plant’s work on the links between hormone-saturated dairy and cancer to my attention.
 Cannot believe this has become trendy.
 Just love millennials and Gen Zs.